opf/openproject/docs/user-guide/work-packages/work-package-table-configuration/README.md

 ### Manual sorting of the work package list

-You can sort the work package list manually, using the icon with 6 dots on the left of each work package to drag and drop it.
+You can sort the work package list manually, using the icon with the 6 dots on the left of each work package to drag and drop it.

 Moving a work package will change its attributes, depending on the kind of list displayed, e.g. hierarchy changes or priority.